section-engineering-education/engineering-education/content/articles/cancer-cell-classification-using-scikit-learn/index.md

 ---
 Machine Learning is an area of AI that explores how computers can learn without needing to be explicitly taught.
 Machine learning can help tackle many real-world problems.
 <!--more-->
-To determine whether cancer cells are `malignant` or `benign,` we must examine their physical properties, which can be used to identify them.
+To determine whether cancer cells are `malignant` or `benign,` we must examine their physical properties, which we can use to identify them.
 A machine learning problem will be addressed using `Scikit-learn`.
 Scikit-learn, a Python framework, is a free and open-source tool for machine learning, machine mining, and data analysis.

 ### Prerequisites
 1. Using Scikit-learn will be a necessity for our project.
 2. Jupyter notebook is preferred for this project.
 But, you are free to use any IDE of your choice.
-3. Breast cancer wisconsin (diagnostic) dataset will be used in this tutorial, therefore, ensure its loaded.
+3. Breast Cancer Wisconsin (diagnostic) dataset will be used in this tutorial.
+Therefore, ensure it's loaded.
 You can download a copy of this dataset from [here](https://scikit-learn.org/0.21/modules/generated/sklearn.datasets.load_breast_cancer.html).

 ### Table of contents
 - [Naive Bayes algorithm](#naive-bayes-algorithm)